Sky Max

-Sky Max is a British pay television channel and on-demand service which launched on 1 September 2021.
-It is owned and operated by Sky Group, a subsidiary of Comcast.
-The service broadcasts a variety of drama, comedy-drama, and unscripted series.
+Sky Max was a British pay television channel owned and operated by Sky Group, a subsidiary of Comcast.
+Launched on 1 September 2021, it previously broadcast British drama and unscripted series, including Brassic, COBRA, The Lazarus Project, A League of Their Own, and Rob & Romesh Vs, as well as acquired programming from the United States.

 Sky Max was announced on 28 July 2021, along with Sky Showcase, to replace Sky One; the former flagship which had been on air for nearly 40 years.
-Sky Max broadcasts the entertainment and drama output previously shown on Sky One, while most of Sky One's comedy output was transferred to Sky Comedy.
+The majority of drama and unscripted programming previously shown on Sky One was moved to Sky Max, while most of Sky One's comedy series were transferred to Sky Comedy.
+Sky Max shut down alongside Sky Showcase on 24 February 2026 and was replaced by the relaunched Sky One channel.